 There are many wine coolers on the market, some with only a few features and accessories that can be quite hit or miss.
 However, here at Dunavox, we have a specifically tailored collection of wine coolers for large capacities of wine to help your wine drinking experience stay at its peak.
 Let’s take a look through our most suitable ranges for large collections of wine!

 Here at Dunavox, we knew that wine is one of the most luxurious and pleasurable drinks in the industry - and providing people with endless storage options and the right tools to keep their wine fresh and tasty was an easy decision to make!

-This plays a huge role in why we created the Dunavox Grande Range collection.
-This collection feature high-quality wine coolers that are tailor-made for large wine collections - which not only can be stored in your household but also in commercial environments too.
+This plays a huge role in why we created the Dunavox Grande range collection.
+This collection features high-quality wine coolers that are tailor-made for large wine collections - which not only can be stored in your household but also in commercial environments too.

 Anything from freestanding models to built-in or fully integrated models - the Dunavox Grande Range collection has all the options you need to suit whatever environment you need a wine cooler for!
 However, knowing where the air vent is on the wine coolers should determine where you store or install your wine cooler - whether it be in a business, a home, a bar, etc.

 Firstly, the smaller designs have two temperature zones - meaning you can enhance your wine storage.
 This is because different types of wines need to be stored at different temperatures.
 The ideal placement for these models is in a modern kitchen, a new restaurant and a bar due to them having a sleek, present-day look.
 On the flip side, the largest designs also have two temperature zones.
 This elegant wine cooler has UV protection, fan assisted cooling, humidity control and many more features.